 Mum taught us about social justice, fairness and racism.
 As kids she took us on the Springbok Tour protest marches and the Homosexual Law Reform Bill marches.
 During the Springbok Tour, after working through the night, she would join the anti-tour protesters.
 My daughter was looking at old family photos recently and asked who the skinny man was — and I realised it was a guy from Mum’s church who was dying from Aids and had nowhere to go at Christmas.

 The supermarket was a place where we knew to never ask for anything.
 We rarely had treats.
 Lollies and Jellytips were bought by kind and generous relations, but never Mum who was always careful with money.
-Years later I realised my mum never ever bought herself sanitary pads or tampons.
+Years later I realised my mum never bought herself sanitary pads or tampons.

 For a while she did work under the table by taking in washing.
 It was a godsend.
 I ended up hating ironing.
 My five-year-old once came home and told me that his teacher had said he was a fibber for saying he didn’t think he’d ever seen me do ironing.